nivida/caniuse.eth/README.md

-# eth-rpc-tester
+# caniuse.eth

-Tests the RPC API of an Ethereum node
+Will test all the existing JSON-RPC methods of an Ethereum node or wallet.
+Additionally it will test the OPCODES of the implemented EVM.
+All of it should be displayed on a caniuse.eth website in the look and feel of the well known caniuse.com website.